The Quarter Life Crisis

 Is it possible to have an existential crisis at 25?
 Yes.
 It’s totally normal.

-Millennials, the real truth is that 75-86% percent of us will experience a quarter-life crisis.
+75-86% percent of us will experience a quarter-life existential “crisis”.
 It’s not a matter of if – it’s a matter of when.

 Let’s say that your quarter-life crisis will happen roughly during your mid-20’s into your early 30’s.
 You are getting out of college.
 Or having your first kid.
 Or rushing into marriage.
 What does it feel like to be dealing with a full on existential crisis in the middle of trying to survive?